GET THEM ENROLLED WITH A DENTIST

-Enrol and book an appointment for your child by ringing us.
+Enrol and book an appointment online for your child or by ringing us.
 If they have filled out a form with the dental nurse saying which dentist they want to see when they transition from intermediate to high school, it is worth ringing to check they are registered.
 In the past, the occasional form has not been passed onto us.
 We then give the child a recall one year after they were last seen by the dental nurse.

 An important note – if your child is seen by the dental bus or clinic at the high school, he or she is not able to see us for one year after that.
 That means if they have fillings to be done and the bus moves to the next school, it is the parents’ responsibility to get them to the bus and have these fillings completed.
 The Tooth Fairy Dental Centre does not move so it is easy to get any treatment completed.
 As dentists, we are able to do a wider range of work which sometimes the dental therapist at school is not able or qualified to do.